 Learn how to set up your mics, capture sounds, and manipulate them in Ableton Live to make more interesting music.

 Ableton Live is a staple of modern music production for many reasons.
-One of those is the ability to quickly record and manipulate sound from a variety of sources in an infinite number of ways before you even touch a plug in.
+One major one is its ability to help you quickly record and manipulate sound from a variety of sources in an infinite number of ways before you even touch a plug-in.

 Brian is a music producer, electronic musician, audio engineer, educator, consultant, philosopher, and author of "The Music Producer's Survival Guide: Chaos, Creativity, and Career in Independent and Electronic Music."
 He's one of the very first five Ableton Certified Trainers on the planet with more than 20 years of teaching experience.
 He was co-owner and Director of Education at Devotion Gallery for its 5 year run in Williamsburg, Brooklyn - which also served as his Ableton Certified Training Center.
 Since moving to NYC in 2002 he has taught music production and audio engineering privately and at numerous schools in Manhattan – SAE, IAR, The New School, and DMX Touro.
 In addition to teaching, he was also Electronic Music Program coordinator at SAE, and Curriculum Director at Dubspot.